rsdnrafael/CarsProject/README.md

 # CarsProject
 Software to register, edit and visualize cars in a SQL Server database.

-Made in collaboration with Rafael Nascimento (rsdnrafael)
+Made in collaboration with  André Chamis(afchamis21)

 Coded with Python and GUI's made with QtDesigner